First Year Learning Communities

 Explore a thought-provoking topic, bond with your peers in small groups, and build your confidence.

-- Four credits.
+- Three credits.

 - Open to both residential and commuter students.

-- Taught by full-time faculty or faculty-in-residence, who also serve as students’ academic advisors.
+- Taught by faculty or faculty-in-residence, who also serve as students’ academic advisors.

 Assistant Professor of Political Science

 This course looks at the politics of media ecologies.
 Learn media literacy, the ways political institutions and actors interface with media, and how to be a socially responsible media consumer and sharer.

 Professor of Media Studies

 Black Futures explores pasts, presents, and futures of Black Life, emphasizing the creativity, endurance, and resilience of Black peoples.
 Incorporating an eclectic array of source materials from ancient art and slave narratives, to music and blockbuster media, the course will cultivate global historical perspectives and critical thinking and reasoning skills, grounded in the present, in the Movement for Black Lives in particular, as well as the ways ordinary people (including students) are creating the conditions for Black futures to emerge and thrive around the world.

 Visiting Assistant Professor of Cinema Studies and Film

 This course explores heterogeneous genres of personal documentary, essay film, and autobiographical or first-person media from film and video to photography.
 Drawing on traditions in literature, anthropology, commercial and independent filmmaking, and social justice activism and organizing, these works are opened up through texts from the disciplines of gender studies, cultural studies, disability studies, cinema and media theory, history, and critical ethnic studies.